arangodb/docs-hugo/site/content/3.10/http/graphs/named-graphs.md

           in: header
           required: false
           description: |
-            If the "If-Match" header is given, then it must contain exactly one Etag.
-The document is returned, if it has the same revision as the given Etag.
+            If the "If-Match" header is given, then it must contain exactly one ETag.
+The document is returned, if it has the same revision as the given ETag.
 Otherwise a HTTP 412 is returned.
-As an alternative you can supply the Etag in an query parameter *rev*.
+As an alternative you can supply the ETag in an query parameter `rev`.
           schema:
             type: string
         - name: if-none-match
           in: header
           required: false
           description: |
-            If the "If-None-Match" header is given, then it must contain exactly one Etag.
-The document is returned, only if it has a different revision as the given Etag.
+            If the "If-None-Match" header is given, then it must contain exactly one ETag.
+The document is returned, only if it has a different revision as the given ETag.
 Otherwise a HTTP 304 is returned.
           schema:
             type: string
       responses: